afelipfo/Mindful_AI_Agent/README.md

 FOURSQUARE_API_KEY=your_api_key
 \`\`\`

 **Note**: Open Library and Quotable APIs require no authentication.
 The app will use fallback recommendations if API keys are missing.
+Keep `SUPABASE_SERVICE_ROLE_KEY` server-side only (it never ships to the browser).

+### Quality checks

+- `pnpm lint`
+- `pnpm test`

+The test suite compiles the shared analytics helpers and exercises trigger, coping, and energy bucketing logic via Node's built-in test runner.

 ### Quick verification